Licenses and Permits

 Council permits that may be required depending on the size and scale of your event are listed below.
 You need to check with your local authority whether you need to have these.

-If you are erecting any large structures, such as marquees, a temporary structures license may be required.
+If you are erecting any large structures, such as marquees, a temporary structures licence may be required.

 If Public Address (PA) systems will be playing music, it is advisable to check with your council if any form of consent licence is required.